-As community gardeners prepare for a new growing season, Food Well Alliance is here to support with our 2019 Community Garden Grants.
+As community gardeners prepared for a new growing season, Food Well Alliance supported almost 50 gardens with our 2019 Community Garden Grants.

 In 2019, we invested a total of $50,000 to support the vitality and sustainability of community gardens in Clayton, Cobb, Dekalb, Fulton, and Gwinnett counties.